gctronic/stm32f4-discovery-aseba/doc/dfu.md

 The vendor id and product id can be obtained from `System Information.app` on OSX and `lsusb` on Linux.

-Once the flashing operation is complete, you can remove the bridge between BOOT0 and ground.
+Once the flashing operation is complete, you can remove the bridge between BOOT0 and 5V.
 Reset the microcontroller, and you are done.

 [dfu-util]: http://dfu-util.sourceforge.net/